NSF Logo

 1950 – 1972

-In 1950, the NSF agency appeared; at the same time, its first logo was introduced.
+In 1950, the NSF agency was established, and its first logo was introduced.
 At the bottom was a quadrangular heraldic shield with a pointed base and protruding upper corners.
 On it sat a bald eagle, which looked to the left, spreading its wings wide.
 On the shield itself were symbols associated with scientific research: a laboratory test tube, an Egyptian pyramid, and a microscope.
-At the top of the pyramid stood an ancient lamp in the form of a teapot.
+At the top of the pyramid stood an ancient lamp shaped like a teapot.
 She radiated light, a hint of enlightenment, the light of knowledge.
 Surrounding the bird and shield was a ring of black NATIONAL SCIENCE FOUNDATION.

 1972 – 2005

-The first half of the 1970s became a turning point in the NSF identity because it was then that the American organization began to use the logo with people holding hands.
+The first half of the 1970s marked a turning point in the NSF identity, as the American organization began using the logo featuring people holding hands.
 It remained relevant for the next 33 years.
 It was the simplest image of a paper garland of little men who formed a ring and stood on one central circle.
 In the middle was the inscription “nsf” in lowercase letters connected.
 The figurines, abbreviations, and circle frames were black, while the background was white.

 1984 – 1999